MustBeArt/SlowSoftSerial/README.md

 # SlowSoftSerial serial library for Teensyduino

-SlowSoftSerial is another alternative serial port library for a Teensy 3.x board under the Arduino environment.
+SlowSoftSerial is another alternative serial port library for a Teensy 3.x or 4.x board under the Arduino environment.

 It was originally created for the [Cadetwriter](https://github.com/IBM-1620/Cadetwriter) project,